camaraproject/Commonalities/documentation/Linting-rules.md

 |oas3-valid-schema-example | Examples must be valid against their defined schema.
 This rule is applied to *Schema objects* | Yes | Yes | Warning | Warning |
 |oas3-server-variables | This rule ensures that server variables defined in OpenAPI Specification 3 (OAS3) and 3.1 are valid, not unused | Yes| Yes| Warning | Warning |

+Note: oas3-operation-security-defined rule is not fully compatible with OpenIdConnect.

 ## 2. Language
 ### Spell checking